 Maribeth Darwin, Website

 Maribeth works the behind-the-scenes magic of our website.
 As you are reading, she is writing.
 She is always looking for new and interesting information about Grad Night Alumni to share with the community that supports us.
 If you know a student with a story he or she is willing to share, please tell the student to contact Maribeth.
-When Maribeth is not working on the Melrose Grad Night website, you can find her supporting the Melrose Ed Foundation website, or sharing information as the MHS PTO President.
+When Maribeth is not working on the Melrose Grad Night website, you can find her promoting Melrose Random Acts of Kindness Day (November 20th each year!).
 When she is not writing in a volunteer capacity, she is a freelance writer who spends most of her time, you guessed it, creating content for websites!
-Maribeth has three sons, one an MHS 2016 graduate and two others moving up the ranks of the high school.
+Maribeth has three sons, two MHS graduates and one moving up the ranks of the high school.

 Gail Infurna, Mayor

 Jason Merrill, MHS Principal

 Members of the Board of Aldermen and School Committee